 Here are my top 30+ kitchen stocking stuffer recommendations.
 (My list has grown from 15 to over 30 since I first compiled this list.)
-These little gifts are all tried-and-true in my kitchen.
+These little gifts are all affordable and tried-and-true in my kitchen.
 Many are unique enough to make great gifts for cooks who already have well-stocked kitchens.

 In this post, I'm sharing a brief description of each item along with Amazon links in case you'd like to read the reviews or make a purchase.
 Several of my top 30 picks are also recommended by Cooks Illustrated's Test Kitchen -- a source that I often consult when making purchases for my kitchen.
 They all have strong Amazon reviews, too.

 You may want to use these ideas for making your own Wish List or for gift ideas for others.
 They're small enough to be particularly suitable for filling those holiday stockings or giving as host/hostess gifts.
 It's also fun to bundle several of these together in a basket for a wedding shower or birthday gift.

 1. Recipe Rock (view on Amazon).
 This has a strong magnet that holds magazine sheets, printed recipes or recipe cards in place.
 It's small enough to fit in tight spaces on the counter.
 I bought mine based on strong Amazon reviews, and it's now become one of my favorite little gifts to give.
 It comes in a variety of fun colors.

 2. Mini Silicone Pinch Bowls (view on Amazon).
 This set of 4 miniature pinch bowls makes is to easy to funnel ingredients as you cook.
 They're ideal for holding chopped herbs, spices, sauces, or condiments.